threadedstream/webinjection/README.md

 # webinjection

-DVWA clone that's got a whole slew of sql injection vulnerabilities.
+DVWA clone that's got a whole slew of vulnerabilities.
 I plan to represent it as a collection of levels

 ## TODO